luukverberkt/ASD-DT/assesment-criteria.md

 The student has picked a kata and exercised it multiple times to hone her skill.

 ### Pair Programming
-The student has participated in multiple pair programming sessions.
+The student is familiar with and has participated in multiple pair programming sessions.

+### Mob Programming
+The student is familiar with and has participated in multiple mob programming sessions.

+### Test Driven Development
+The student can use test driven development to solve domain problems.

 ## Algorithms, Programming languages & Paradigms